-Your March 11, 1982, letter to the General Accounting Office requested information on the Postal Service's recent changes to its regulations on the indefinite forwarding of mail to boxholders.
-As you know, the public's reaction to the new regulations was very negative.
-In response to this, the Service modified its new regulations which made them more confusing and led to inconsistent applications by local post offices.
-As a result of our discussions with the Service Headquarters officials about the confusion and the inconsistent application of the new regulations, new clarifying instructions are being developed.
+In spite of the Service's efforts to publicize the changes in the regulations, the public's reaction was, as you know, very negative.
+In response to this reaction, the Service modified the regulations which made them more confusing and led to inconsistent applications at local post offices.
+As a result of our discussions with Service Headquarters officials about this problem, clearer, more specific instructions are being developed to ensure the proper implementation of the new regulations.

-It makes sense for the Service to try to deliver mail with as few processing steps as possible while providing the same service to boxholders as is offered other postal patrons.
-Complicating this endeavor, however, is the Service's proposal to provide, as part of a much larger program, the mail service it has just eliminated--indefinite forwarding of mail for boxholders--for a fee.
+It makes sense for the Service to try to deliver mail with as few processing steps as possible while providing the same service to boxholders as is afforded other postal patrons.
+Complicating this endeavor, however, is the Service's proposal to provide, as part of a much larger program, the mail service it has just eliminated-indefinite forwarding of mail for boxholders-for a fee.
 We believe the Service should be liberal in granting exemptions from the new forwarding regulations until it makes a decision on the forwarding-for-a-fee proposal.
-(An enclosure to this report provides details supporting our conclusions.)